-You have been asked to create a quality improvement report for senior staff to use, which outlines actions required to implement required quality improvements to current process, to minimise wrong blood in tube incidents and build on good scientific and clinical practice.
+You have been asked to create a quality improvement report.
+This report should outline actions that will lead to quality improvements to the current process and minimise the risk of contamination and disease transmission such as the one outlined in the DATIX report.
+This should help to build on good scientific and clinical practice.

-Use the information provided in the incident report together with your existing knowledge and information from your literature review to complete your quality improvement report using the pro-forma which has been provided.
-Your report must explain how your quality improvement plan will be implemented and supported by the whole team.
+Use the information provided in the incident report to complete your quality improvement report.
+The information you provide should be supported with relevant facts and figures from your literature review as well as your existing knowledge.
+You must explain how your quality improvement plan will be implemented and supported by the whole team.
+When writing your report, ensure that you:

-You should reference the information gathered as part of your research in task 1 and the content of the incident report.
+- reference the information gathered as part of your research in task 1 and the content of the incident report - provide your answer using the pro-forma that has been provided plus 4 marks for English, 2 marks for mathematics and 3 marks for digital (Total marks: 29)